jjavierk/FFTPlotter/README.md

 # FFT ploter

-Serial plotter used to receive samples from and STM32F407-DISC.
+FFT plotter used to receive samples from an STM32F407-DISC (main.c)

+Now, it also includes a spectrogram (spectro.py)

-The incomming packet has to be formated properly (otherwise it is discarted).
+For these apps to work, the incoming packet must be properly formatted (otherwise it is discarded).
 The current format is:

  HEADER_A | HEADER_B | BYTE0 | BYTE2 ..... | BYTE_N | TAILER,